 When an Employee is working outside the provincial Home Zones, the Company shall pay each Employee per diem in accordance with Article 19.6.
-The per diem shall be for each 24-hour period and shall be paid prior to each week worked outside of the Zone, unless Articles 19.7 or 19.8 apply or the employee is a daily hire.
+The per diem shall be for each 24-hour period and shall, when possible, be paid prior to each week worked outside of the Zone.
+Advance payment is not required when 19.8 applies, intention to travel outside of the Home Zone is unknown or the employee is a daily hire.

-19.6 If meals are provided at the expense of the Company, the per diem allowance may be reduced in the following manner: \$15.00 for breakfast, \$20.00 for lunch and \$30.00 for supper.
+19.6 If meals are provided at the expense of the Company, the per diem allowance may be reduced in the following manner: \$15.00 for breakfast, \$20.00 for lunch and \$34.00 for supper.